omarsdev/react-native-contacts/README.md

 # iOS
 cd ios && pod install
-# If your project relies on Bundler, run `bundle install` first.
 ```

 Rebuild your app after installing.
 The module automatically uses the TurboModule bridge when it is available, and falls back to the classic `NativeModules` bridge otherwise.